romanpogodin/romanpogodin.github.io/index.md

 During my PhD, I did a breadth rotation project in multi-armed bandits with [Tor Lattimore][tor] (DeepMind).
-Before joining Gatsby in 2017, I received a BSc (honours) in applied mathematics and physics from [Moscow Insitute of Physics and Technology][mipt] (2013-2017).
+Before joining Gatsby in 2017, I received a BSc (honours) in applied mathematics and physics from [Moscow Institute of Physics and Technology][mipt] (2013-2017).
 I also finished the first year of the [Yandex School of Data Analysis][shad] (2016-2017, CS department).

 Besides that, I did a few research internships: